rintaro/swift-evolution/proposals/NNNN-custom-enum-patterns.md

 ### Misc

 * This proposal won't synthesize implementation of `CaseIterable` (i.e. `allCases`) even if all the `case` declarations are without associated values.
-* Case declarations won't affect the equalablitiy of the type in any way.
+* Case declarations in non-enum types won't affect the equalablitiy of the type in any way.
 Automatic `Equatable` implementation synthesis continues to be based on the stored properties only.
 * Actors conforming to `MatchableWithEnumCasePattern` can only use enum-case-patterns when both the user-site and and all the associated value accessors are nonisolated.
 * If a `switch` has multiple patterns with the same base name, e.g. `switch value { case .foo(0..<10), .foo(100...): ...`, the associated value accessor may or may not be evaluated multiple times.
 * Conditionally conforming `MatchableWithEnumCasePattern` is possible.
 (TBD)

-### Grammer/Syntax
+### Grammar/Syntax

 `case` declarations for non-enum types basically resembles `case` declaration in enum types, but with an associated value accessor block.
 Similar to computed properties, `case` with associated value accessor block can only declare single `enum-case-name`. `case` for non-enum types cannot have raw value assignment.